ericoporto/ags-manual-wiki/acintro4.md

 ![I've placed the key cunningly in the middle of the walkway ;-)](images/intro4_2.jpg)

-Before we enable the key to be taken by the player, let me quickly go over a couple of propertes in the property grid:
+Before we enable the key to be taken by the player, let me quickly go over a couple of properties in the property grid:

 -   **Baseline** - normally, the baseline for an object is set to the bottom of the object graphic (baselines are used to calculate which